tserg/shocker/README.md

 # Overview

-Track your ERC20 shorts against ETH on Uniswap V3.
+Track your profit/loss for manual ERC20 shorts against ETH on Uniswap V3.
+A live instance is deployed [here](https://eth-shocker.herokuapp.com/).

+For each trade, we calculate your profit/loss in ETH based on the existing ERC20-ETH ratio vs the ERC20-ETH ratio at the time of the transaction.

+Supported contracts:
+- Uniswap V3
+- Metamask Swap

 # Installation